Free Confidential Consultation

 • Liquor law violations: Violation of state or local laws or ordinances prohibiting the manufacture, sale, purchase, transportation, possession or use of alcohol.
 This does not include the laws against drunk driving and drunkenness.

-A majority of on-campus crimes falls under the disciplinary referrals category, but aren’t considered dangerous.
-As for the criminal offenses category, a majority of those crimes were sex crimes, specifically sexual assault, which can also occur in VAWA crime category.
+A majority of on-campus crimes fall under the disciplinary referrals category, but aren’t considered dangerous.
+As for the criminal offenses category, a majority of those crimes were sex crimes, specifically sexual assault, which can also occur in the VAWA crime category.

 Most Dangerous Time of the School Year